 This preoccupation can create a disconnect with those around them, including their wife, and lead to dissatisfaction and frustration within the marriage.

-7. They Tend To Be Envious/Jealous of Others (Even You)
+7. They Are Envious/Jealous of Others (Even You).

 Narcissistic husbands often feel envious when others achieve success or receive attention, including their own wives.